vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/seo-sitemap.md

 # SEO and Sitemap

-`vuepress-theme-hope` introduces `@ mr-hope / vuepress-plugin-seo` and `@ mr-hope / vuepress-plugin-sitemap` to provide you with SEO enhancements and Sitemap generation.
+`vuepress-theme-hope` introduces `@mr-hope/vuepress-plugin-seo` and `@mr-hope/vuepress-plugin-sitemap` to provide you with SEO enhancements and Sitemap generation.

 To make the two plugins work better, you may need to look at [Page Information Configuration](../../config/page.md#page-information-configuration) and configure them reasonably.